 JavaScript Set

-Think of a Set like a guest list where no name can appear twice.
-It's a collection of unique values, and if you try to add a duplicate, JavaScript just ignores it.
+A Set works like a guest list where each name can appear only once.
+It stores unique values, so if you add a duplicate, JavaScript ignores it automatically.

-You can store any type of value in a Set: numbers, strings, objects, you name it.
-Whenever you need a list with zero duplicates, a Set is your go-to.
+You can store almost any type of value in a Set: numbers, strings, objects, and more.
+Whenever you need a collection without duplicates, Set is usually the cleanest option.

 const mySet = new Set([1, 2, 3, 2, 1]);